goFrendiAsgard/No-CMS/readme.md

 Documentation
 =============

-The full documentation and developer guide is still under progress and can be found once you have install Neo-CMS
+The full documentation and developer guide is still under progress and can be found once you have install No-CMS

 Installation
 ------------

-* Download Neo-CMS from [Neo-CMS repository](https://github.com/goFrendiAsgard/Neo-CMS) on GitHub
+* Download No-CMS from [No-CMS repository](https://github.com/goFrendiAsgard/No-CMS) on GitHub
 * Copy and extract it on your web server directory (You might want to try it locally via xampp, in this case, your server directory is c:\xampp\htdocs)
-* Access the url (If you use xampp in your local computer, the url should be http://localhost/Neo-CMS)
+* Access the url (If you use xampp in your local computer, the url should be http://localhost/No-CMS)
 * Click "Install Now"
 * Fill any information needed (including your administrator password)